chef/chef-web-docs/chef_master/source/config_rb_client.rst

    *New in Chef Client 13.0.*

 ``cache_path``
-   The home directory for the user that is running the chef-client as a non-root user.
+   The home directory for the user that is running the Chef Infra Client as a non-root user.

 ``checksum_path``
    The location in which checksum files are stored.
 These are used to validate individual cookbook files, such as recipes.
-The checksum itself is stored in the Chef server database and is then compared to a file in the checksum path that has a filename identical to the checksum.
+The checksum itself is stored in the Chef Infra Server database and is then compared to a file in the checksum path that has a filename identical to the checksum.

 ``chef_guid``
    The node UUID used by Automate.
 Setting this allows the node UUID to be specified, and can be carried across instances of a node.